plone/documentation/manage/upgrading/troubleshooting.rst

 Make the problem reproducible
 =============================

-Before you go out and `ask for help </intro/ask-for-help>`_, you should be able to describe your problem in such a way that others can reproduce it in their environment.
+Before you go out and :doc:`ask for help </askforhelp>`, you should be able to describe your problem in such a way that others can reproduce it in their environment.

 Reduce the problem to the smallest possible domain.
 Eliminate products and customizations that are not part of the problem.